RealDarkCraft/Animal-Crossing-Pocket-Camp-Complete-Save-UnPacker/README.md

     1 : Acpcc folder contain flatbuffer generated binary

-    2 : If you have error about he cant find module (not the flatbuffer import error) and exit 84 result code, try the restore command
+    2 : If you have error about he cant find module (not the flatbuffer import error) and/or exit 84 result code, try the restore command

     2 : table.txt contain data type definition. there was some type possible like :